The Best Way Parents Can Protect Their Teens Against Drinking Alcohol

 - Don’t encourage your teen to drink or to join you in having a drink.

-- Refrain from making jobs about teenage drinking; make sure your teens understand that underage drinking is not funny or acceptable.
+- Refrain from making jokes about teenage drinking; make sure your teens understand that underage drinking is not funny or acceptable.

 - Know where your teens are and who they’re with when they’re away from home.